Les Miserables at the Queen’s Theatre

 Les Miserables originally opened at the Barbican Theatre on 8 September 1985, closing on 28 October 1985.
 It then moved to the Palace Theatre on 4 December 1985 where it ran until 27 March 2004.
 The show then transferred to its current home at the Queen’s Theatre, previewing on 3 April 2004 and opening on 12 April 2004.

-Buy Les Miserablestickets at the by using the Search Box at the top of the page or by clicking the Buy Now button above.
+Buy Les Miserables tickets at the Queen's Theatre by using the Search Box at the top of the page or by clicking the Buy Now button above.
 You will be purchasing tickets via our preferred ticketing partner Encore Tickets, who are a fully bonded and licensed ticketing company and members of STAR - the Society of Ticket Agents and Retailers.
 Encore offer real-time ticketing with confirmed seat locations at the time of booking so you know your seat numbers before you book your Les Miserables tickets.
 BUY NOW >